 6. Annotations in Google Analytics

 Use Google Analytics annotations to mark your website migration date.
-This helps you compare your pre- and post-migration data and understand the impact of the changes.
+This helps you compare your pre- and post-migration data and understand the website migration SEO impact better.

 7. Update Your Sitemap

-Check and update the XML sitemap as per the new changes and submit it in the Google search console to invite the Google search engine to crawl the new implementation.
+Check and update the XML sitemap as per the new changes and submit it in Google Search Console, this will indicate Google to crawl the new website and its pages.

-Website migration can be a pivotal step for businesses — and it’s even bigger when you try to keep your SEO efforts intact in your rebranding journey.
-To handle such high-stakes tasks you need expert guidance.
-With professional assistance, you can ensure a smooth transition without losing valuable traffic or rankings.
+Website migration can be a pivotal step for businesses — and it’s even bigger when it comes to preserving SEO rankings, traffic and performance during migration.
+To handle such high-stakes tasks, you need expert guidance.
+With professional assistance, you can ensure a smooth transition without losing SEO.